 Tea tree oil is commonly used both by itself and in products to treat acne, but is it actually effective?

 Tea tree oil is a powerful tool for preventing, managing, and treating acne of all sorts, thanks to its anti-inflammatory, anti-bacterial, and cleansing properties.
-This natural ingredient works best in conjunction with others and can help support long-term skin health.
+This natural ingredient works best in just a small amount and in conjunction with others and can help support long-term skin health.

 If you're interested in learning more about tea tree oil, how it works, and what it can do, continue reading, as we break down the basics of tea tree oil so that you can find the most effective acne treatment regimen.

 Tea tree oil is a type of essential oil that's made by steaming the leaves of the Australian Melaleuca plant, or "tea tree."

 The indigenous Bundjalung people of Australia have used the Melaleuca plant for centuries for its medicinal properties.
 Gradually, Western medicine has adopted it into many of its own practices, including using it on acne-prone skin.

 Though there is still room for more research into what tea tree oil can do for the skin, we do know that it often has the ability to improve the appearance of acne for those who experience it.